Kerenvascs/openaq-api/header.md

 ### Overview

 Welcome to the OpenAQ API!
 This API is used to power various [tools built by the community](https://openaq.org/#/community) as well as [openaq.org](https://openaq.org).
+Want to access data older than 90 days?
+Read [this explainer](https://medium.com/@openaq/how-in-the-world-do-you-access-air-quality-data-older-than-90-days-on-the-openaq-platform-8562df519ecd) on how to use AWS Athena for historical data access.

 If you have any problems, please create an issue on [GitHub](https://github.com/openaq/openaq-api/issues)!